software-architects/time-cockpit-documentation/doc/data-model-customization/overview.md

 ## Web API

-Additionally, time cockpit features a powerful web api which lets you query and manage all yor data.
+Additionally, time cockpit features a powerful web api which lets you query and manage all your data.
 The web api can be used for data analysis etc. data integration.
 See [Web API](~/doc/web-api/overview.md)

 ## Sandbox (Test Environment)